dianedouglas/cameron_bakery/sites/all/themes/zen/README-FIRST.txt

 So how do you create a theme with Zen?

-The Zen theme includes the Zen base theme as well as a starter theme called "STARTERKIT".
+The Zen theme includes the Zen base theme as well as a starter theme called "zenmod".
 You shouldn't modify any of the CSS or PHP files in the zen/ folder; but instead you should create a sub-theme of zen and put it in a folder outside of the root zen/ folder.